- 3/4 pound boneless skinless chicken breasts, cubed

 - Sour cream and minced fresh cilantro, optional

-- In a small bowl, mash 1 cup of beans; add 1/2 cup broth and stir until blended.
-Add to the slow cooker with the remaining beans and broth.
+- In a bowl, mash 1 cup of the beans; stir in 1/2 cup broth.
+Add to slow cooker; stir in the remaining beans and broth.

-- Cover and cook on low for 3 to 3-1/2 hours or until chicken is tender.
+- Cook, covered, on low until chicken is tender, 3 to 3-1/2 hours.
 Stir before serving.
-Sprinkle with cheese.
-Garnish with sour cream and cilantro if desired.
+Serve with cheese and, if desired, sour cream and cilantro.
 Yield: 6 servings.

 Reviews for White Bean Chicken Chili